Wed

 You may want to do a test of cointegration.
 If series are cointegrated, there must be a causality.
 However, Toda and Yamamoto (1995) noted that one advantage of the TY-method is that you don't have to test for cointegration and, therefore, a pretest bias can be avoided.

 The example is about causalities between prices in Robusta and Arabica coffee.
-The excel-file can be downloaded here.
-But in order to be loaded into R, the data should be put in the csv. format.
 The csv. file is available here

 The script below tests for causality between these two time series.
 The script is annotated, but let me know if I can clarify anything or if there is room for improvement.